shinyorg/documentation/src/content/docs/ble/gatt.md

 ### BLOB Writes

-For writing data larger than the MTU, use blob writes which automatically chunk the data.
+For writing data larger than a single GATT operation, use blob writes, which automatically chunk the stream to `peripheral.Mtu` (the usable payload).
+Do not pre-chunk the data yourself.

 ```csharp
 using var stream = File.OpenRead("data.bin");